khaller93/kgrec-train/README.md

   --dataset TEXT              [default: pokemon]
 ```

+#### Similarity Metrics

-#### Compute LDSD Metric
+**(1) Compute LDSD Metric**

 The similarity metric LDSD hasn't any hyperparameter to choose.
+This option was
+removed temporarily, because of the new approach of storing the KG in TSV files.

 ```
 Usage: main.py compute ldsd [OPTIONS]